ZOEYXIAOZHENG/challenge-in-NodeJS/README.md

 ## Installation

 This sever is written in NodeJS.
-Pleaes refer to this [link](https://nodejs.org/en/download/) to install it.
+Please refer to this [link](https://nodejs.org/en/download/) to install it.

 ### To install all project dependencies